Bert BlylevenRik Aalbert Blyleven

 Bert Blyleven didn’t experience baseball until well into his childhood years.
 He quickly, however, made up for lost time.

 Rik Aalbert Blyleven was born in Zeist, Holland, on April 6, 1951, and was raised in Southern California.
 He became interested in baseball when his father took him to see Sandy Koufax pitch for the Dodgers.
 Later, he was drafted by the Minnesota Twins in the third round of the 1969 amateur draft.

 In 1973, Blyleven won 20 games and threw 325 innings.
-After five years with 200-plus innings pitched and 15-plus wins for the Twins, he was sent to the Texas Rangers.
-Blyleven threw a no-hitter for his last start of his first year with the Rangers against California on Sept.
+After five years with 200-plus innings pitched and 15-plus wins for the Twins, he was sent to the Texas Rangers in a deal that brought Minnesota four players and $250,000.
+In 1977, Blyleven led the AL with a 1,065 WHIP and threw a no-hitter in his last start of his first year against California on Sept.
 22, 1977.

 Often considered to have the toughest curveball of his time, Blyleven threw two different types, the “roundhouse” and the “overhand drop”.
 He gripped both like a fastball and used a balanced, full follow-through to get movement.

 “It (his curveball) was nasty, I'll tell you that,” said Hall of Famer Brooks Robinson.
 “Enough to make your knees buckle.
 Bert (Blyleven) was a terrific pitcher – a dominating pitcher.”